Information for nominating institutions

-Note: The numbers of Vanier CGS quotas are calculated over a three year period.
-Annual quotas are determined by dividing the total allocations by three.
-The remaining quotas which do not divide evenly by three are considered “floating quotas” and can be used in any year within the three year period.
-Note that floating quotas will by default be included in the current competition however these will only be applied in instances where the number of nominations exceeds the number of quotas for that given year.
+Note: Vanier CGS quotas are calculated for a three year period; annual quotas are determined by dividing the three-year allocation by three.
+Remainders are considered “floating quotas” and can be used in any year within the three year period.
+Floating quotas are included in the current competition, but will only be applied where the number of nominations exceeds the number of quotas for that given year.

 Nomination letters – to be completed/signed by the Department Head nominating the candidate

 Institutions must provide a nomination letter, along with the application form, for each student nominated for a Vanier CGS.